sanskrit/raw_etexts_english/blogs/manasataramgini/2006/10/2006-10-05_the-encounter-with-the-pashanda-s-of-the-nastika-mata.md

 +++
-With the due assent I decided to narrate the account of [**R1**](http://manasataramgini.wordpress.com/2006/07/some-notes-of-shatsahasra-tradition.html)‘s father encounter with the vile pAShaNDa-s of the nAstIka mata- this is an illustrative example of some technicalities for the complete uchChATana of paShaNDa mantras.
+With the due assent I decided to narrate the account of [**R1**](http://manasataramgini.wordpress.com/2006/07/some-notes-of-shatsahasra-tradition.html)‘s father's encounter with the vile pAShaNDa-s of the nAstIka mata- this is an illustrative example of some technicalities for the complete uchChATana of paShaNDa mantras.
 The other learned vR^iddhA had also demolished the prayoga-s of such a pAShaNDa from the vanga country.
 The